dimitris-zervas/osx-ros2-docker-image/README.md

 ## ROS2 Desktop Install

-This image follows the Desktop Install (Recommended): ROS, RViz, demos and tutorials.
+This image follows the **full** Desktop Install (Recommended): ROS, Rviz, Gazebo, demos and tutorials.

 To build the image, run the following command from a terminal that points to the root directory of this repository (where this README file is):